Avaiga/taipy-doc/docs/knowledge_base/tips/databricks/index.md

 As you can see, multiple values are used to connect to Databricks and to the right job.

-- *JobEndpoint*: the name of the job.
 - *DatabricksBearerToken*: your bearer token.
 Create one using this [tutorial](https://docs.databricks.com/en/dev-tools/auth/pat.html).
 - *DatabricksEndpoint*: Databricks endpoint which is the base URL of your Databricks (example: *xxxyyyyzzz.azuredatabricks.net*).
-- *DatabricksClusterName*: the name of the cluster to be used.

 Now, this `predict` function is usable by Taipy inside a scenario.
 A potential integration into the configuration is as follows: